yogyogi/ASP.NET-Core-Razor-Pages-CRUD-Operations/README.md

 # ASP.NET Core Razor Pages : CRUD Operations with Repository Pattern and Entity Framework Core
 In this tutorial we will perform code CRUD Operations with Repository Pattern and EF Core.
-The respository is Generic and it is much more powerful than non-generic one.
+The respository is Generic and it is much more powerful than non-generic one. **Repository is updated to .NET 8.0**

 Read the entire article here - https://www.hosting.work/aspnet-core-razor-pages-repository-pattern-ef-core/